chrifox/fighting-fantasy/README.md

 Click start and you should see your new page!

+You can customise the styling if you wish by going to the `css/cistom.css` file.
+There you will find a few options with explanations on how to configure them.

 ### More information

 Here there are some further notes on the JavaScript itself if you want to know more.